 • How we make socialism, a new society based on common ownership and need not profit, the basic, unifying goal of the left; and fight for bold socialist policies in the here and now.

 • Fighting nationalism, building working-class solidarity across borders and between workers of different backgrounds and communities.

-• Taking a serious and consistent approach to equality and liberation struggles.
+• To take a serious and consistent approach to equality and liberation struggles.

-• Standing up for rational debate and against nonsense, against the culture of clickbait, conspiracy theory and instant denunciation which has taken root in some parts of the left.
+• To stand up for rational debate and against nonsense, against the culture of clickbait, conspiracy theory, and instant denunciation which has taken root in some parts of the left.

 We welcome involvement from comrades who are in broad agreement with these points.
-We aim to complement rather than compete with the existing publications of the Labour left, and to critically engage with ideas from across the left.
+We aim to complement rather than compete with existing publications on the Labour left, and to critically engage with ideas from across the left.